 He was a recipient of a US AFOSR Young Investigator Award in 2007 for his work on detonation theory and of a number of graduate awards at the University of Illinois.
-He has substantial teaching and advising experience at both graduate and undergraduate levels at MIT and KAUST.
+He has substantial teaching and advising experience at both graduate and undergraduate levels at MIT, KAUST, and Skoltech.
 At KAUST, he helped establish a vigorous graduate program in Applied Mathematics and Computational Science, where he created and taught original courses on applied partial differential equations, stability and bifurcation theory, asymptotic analysis, and theoretical fluid dynamics.
 Many graduates of the program continued as doctoral students or postdocs at various universities around the world including Stanford University, UC Berkeley, Oxford University, MIT.

 More in CV.

-Positions are open for students – see below under News tab.
+Positions as interns, MSc, or PhD students are open – see below under News tab.

 I am looking for ambitious students as either short-term interns or MSc students or PhD students to join a research group in fluid dynamics.
-The group is engaged in theoretical and computational research aimed at understanding the physics of complex flows in reacting and multiphase systems.
+The group is engaged in theoretical and computational research on the analysis of complex flows in reacting and multiphase systems.
 Particular directions of current interest are: